danielgindi/sitback/README.md

 If only one certain file changed, I only want to push that - to reduce deployment time and reduce server downtime.
 If some other files changed, I want to invoke a build system, and deploy the result.

-What this does is allow you to create a simple JSON script that defines the rules of when to package what and how, and then on the server side you can run the unpackage step with a single command.
+What this does, is allow you to create a simple JSON script that defines the rules of when to package what and how, and then on the server side you can run the unpackage step with a single command.

 This can be integrated in whole pipelines.
 One example of such a pipeline would be: